HinodeXRT/xrtpy/docs/glossary.rst

 .. glossary::
    :sorted:

+   Effective Area
+      The amount of light calculated entering the XRT telescope as a function of wavelength.

    CCD
       Charge-Coupled Device (CCD) camera onboard the XRT instrument.
       The XRT uses a back-illuminated three-phase CCD with 13.5 µm pixel-size and 2048×2048 array.
 Refer to Section 3.4 `CCD Camera System` in the `SolarSoft XRT Analysis Guide`_ for more information.